AngelValentino/TaskFlow/README.md

 ### Current Limitations

-TaskFlow began as a portfolio project and, while ready for use as a full-fledged application, is currently limited by the SendGrid free tier, which restricts email sending to 100 emails per day.
+TaskFlow began as a portfolio project and, while ready for use as a full-fledged application, is currently limited by the Mailgun free tier, which restricts email sending to 100 emails per day.

 ### Accessibility (a11y)